 Many people miss their first year of eligibility for this exemption by not understanding the age qualifications.
 The exemption reads that you must be 65 in that taxable year.
 This means if you turn 65 at any time (even December 31st) in this taxable year and apply for the Enhanced STAR exemption prior to March 1st (when you are 64) you will be eligible for that year.

 - NEW!
 Enhanced STAR: provides an increased benefit for the primary residences of senior citizens (age 65 and older) with qualifying incomes: $90,550 or less for the 2021-2022 school year, $92,000 or less for the 2022-2023 school year.
 Everything you list is income EXCEPT distributions from an IRA account.
 So if you are looking at your taxes to see if you qualify, it would be your adjusted gross income minus any number on line 15b (if applicable).

-Enhanced STAR applicants must give the assessor their adjusted income from 2016 prior to March 1st.
-In most towns the deadline is March 1st.
+- Deadline is March 1st: In most towns.
 Always check with your assessor to see what the date is in your town.